Queer Eye for the Straight Recording Engineer

 I hate “Reality TV” but for some reason I just completely love this show.
 I highly recommend it because it actually has a ton of interesting tips and tricks for everyday life.

-These five gay guys all have a specific role: fashion, interior design, grooming, cooking and culture.
+These five gay guys all have a design, grooming, cooking and culture.
 And every episode has a few helpful tips that you can use to show off your cooking skills.
 Or your fashion sense.
 Or whatever.

 That got me thinking…